ceteongvanness/devops-interview-guide/README.md

 ![Example Image](images/image1.png)

 While continuous deployment is fully automated, continuous delivery provides the flexibility to choose when and how to release code changes, even though the process is automated.

+##### 14. What is infrastructure as code?

+Infrastructure as code (IaC) is a practice where infrastructure is defined and managed using code.
+Instead of manually configuring servers and infrastructure components, IaC allows teams to automate the provisioning, configuration, and deployment of infrastructure using code.

+This approach helps teams achieve consistency, reduce errors, and increase speed and efficiency.
+IaC also enables teams to version control their infrastructure code, making it easier to track changes and collaborate.

+##### 15. Is DevOps a tool?

+DevOps can’t be referred to as a tool; it is a collaborative work culture that combines development and operations teams for continuous development, testing, integration, deployment, and monito

+##### 16. What is a DevOps pipeline?

+A DevOps pipeline is a series of automated procedures that enable software development teams to quickly and efficiently develop, test, and deliver applications.
+A pipeline often has numerous steps, including code analysis, building, testing, packaging, and deployment.
+The pipeline’s stages are all automated, and changes to the code are always carried over from one stage to the next.

+##### 17. How would you ensure your DevOps pipeline is scalable and can handle increased demand?

+You can take the following actions to ensure a DevOps pipeline is scalable and can cope with rising demand:
+* Utilize cloud-based resources and tools to aid scalability
+* Improve the scalability of the pipeline’s architecture and design
+* Use orchestration and automation to increase efficiency
+* Track pipeline performance and find areas for improvement using performance monitoring and analytics
+* Test and validate the pipeline frequently to ensure it can handle rising demand and workloads.